 Bass Coordinator for the 2016 SAA Conference, his topics as a presenter at The Suzuki Association of the Americas Conferences have included; “Facing 'Improviphobia' With Language Skills,” “Jazz for Classical Musicians,” and “Do You Like Chords?”

-Geo-Political Statement (Chris Rathbun, Stephen Peisch-violin)
+Geo-Political Statement (Chris Rathbun, Stephan Peisch-violin)